How to Get to BMC Blue Lake Bukit Mahkota Cheras

 Best Time to Visit BMC Blue Lake

 Based on my personal experience and most of other people’s accounts, the only time you can possibly see the blue lake is in the morning before 8 a.m.
 Maybe it’s also possible to see it in the evening, assuming that the mining activities have stopped by then, but that could mean going down in the dark, which can be dangerous.
-The trail can also get slippery after rain, so if you don’t like this, avoid going after heavy rain.
+The trail can also get slippery after rain, so avoid going after heavy rain.

 Both times I went were on weekdays, and there had been quite a crowd.
 I suppose it must be a lot busier on weekends.
 However, I’m not sure what the guard situation is like during weekends, so if you have experienced it yourself, do share in the comments below.